“The whole inspiration of our civilization springs from the teachings of Christ and the lessons of the prophets.”

 RE contributes to pupils’ personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
 It encourages them to develop their sense of identity and belonging.
 It enables them to flourish individually within their communities and as citizens in a diverse society and global community.
 RE has an important role in preparing pupils for adult life, employment and lifelong learning.
 It enables pupils to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own.
 It promotes discernment and enables pupils to combat prejudice.

 RE can also make important contributions to other parts of the school curriculum such as citizenship, personal, social, health and economic (PSHE) education, the humanities and the arts, education for sustainable development.

 As a Church of England school, we want to provide all pupils with a solid foundation of Christian teaching while also being open to other religions.
-Year 8 pupils will be taught about a mix of religions while GCSE pupils will focus primarily on the teachings of Christianity.
+Year 7& 8 pupils will be taught about a mix of religions while GCSE pupils will focus primarily on the teachings of Christianity and Islam.

 What learners need to be successful

-Pupils will be expected to bring a pen and ruler.
-Highlighters are also encouraged so pupils can highlight key information during times of reading.
+Pupils will be expected to bring a pen, pencil, rubber and ruler.
+Highlighters and purple pens are also encouraged so pupils can highlight key information during times of reading and make corrections.